mikepartelow/mikepartelow.github.io/docs/_posts/2024-09-13-lightswitch-disaster.md

 Monitoring may have been useful here.
 I may have noticed a decline in write speeds or an increase in write errors.
 But honestly, I don't want 3AM alerts from my lightswitch.
 And even if I had gotten some advance notice of the failure, I still would have had to run a DR playbook - and now I have a good one!

-## Wrapping up: the importance of colleagues

-A lot of this is similar to what I do at my day job, although the specific tech, the scale, and the levels of abstraction (and absurdity) differ.
+## Bottom line: The mindset

-The important thing here is the mindset: *when problems strike, mitigate them, then ensure they never happen again*.
+This episode (dare I say "incident") reveals a mindset: *when problems strike, mitigate them, then ensure they never happen again*.

-That's been my ideal forever, but there is no substitute for surrounding yourself with like-minded people who inspire you to fully live up to your ideals, even (especially) when you don't truly need to.
+I could have let this go - after all, I did recover from the SSD crash.
+But developing a thorough DR plan was a worthwhile exercise, in the sense that fun is worthwhile.

+There's overlap and echoes here with my day job, though the clusters at my day job are a lot bigger than 3 nodes.
+But Yoda taught us not to judge things by their size.

+Anyone can set up a one node - or with tools like multipass, an N-node - Kubernetes cluster and learn everything they need to administer and deploy apps to a 1000 node cluster.

+Likewise, a 1-3 node cluster can be just as much fun as a 1000 node cluster, with the right mindset!